U.S. Army Command, Intelligence, Signals, Etc:

 11th Infantry (RRU) Radio Research Unit:

-Radio use in secret operations had become a part by Vietnam and in wide use at the time, they would follow and triangulate NVA Radio Signals, they can tell approximately where there at and in real-time - with a translator by his side, some would fly in specially equipped helicopters to get on-site information.
-11th RRU apparently worked out of Di A with the-1st Infantry Division.
+Radio use in secret operations had become a part of Vietnam, and in wide use at the time, they would follow and triangulate NVA Radio Signals. they can tell approximately where there at and, in real-time, with a translator by his side, some would fly in specially equipped helicopters to get on-site information.
+11th RRU worked out of Di A with the 1st Infantry Division.

 There was a bunch of different kinds of radio wave technology being developed in the Vietnam Conflict, sensors dropped by aircraft, that stuck in the ground, and they would pick up vibrations and send them to a relay station.
-I had a hard time finding any info on this- then ran across another patch- here is what they said about the 11th Radio Research Unit.
-Apparently, the cover name for, Company B, 313th Army Security Agency Battalion.
+I had a hard time finding any info on this, then ran across another patch- here is what they said about the 11th Radio Research Unit.
+The cover name for Company B, 313th Army Security Agency Battalion.

-They say 250 operatives had been assigned to three companies of the 313th ASA Battalion, the 11th RRU arrived at Vietnam in August of 1965 (Having come from Fort Bragg) and were assigned to the 1st Infantry Division (Big Red One) and were initially located at Di An.
+They say 250 operatives had been assigned to three companies of the 313th ASA Battalion.
+The 11th RRU arrived at Vietnam in August of 1965 (Having come from Fort Bragg) and was assigned to the 1st Infantry Division (Big Red One) and was initially located at Di An.

 They did radio magic there, it is not clear, it is unclear to me what exactly they did there was some elaborate stuff going on, listening to the enemy, and moving commo between units and command in our forces, they had loudspeakers for propaganda, and sensors that would be dropped by planes, that stuck into the ground, all kinds of stuff going on in Vietnam.

-The 11th RRU remained with the 1st infantry Division throughout their Vietnam War service.
-The only other patch I have seen that I think is real, was rougher, with a bit different glove, the 1 looks like a 7, and it has a green background, these were in-country made, in small numbers of patches.
-There was radio signal jamming equipment being developed, and the ability to listen in on the enemy's radio commo, several new types of radios were tried in the conflict as well.
+The 11th RRU remained with the 1st Infantry Division throughout their Vietnam War service.
+The only other patch I have seen that I think is real was rougher, with a bit different glove, the 1 looks like a 7, and it has a green background; these were in-country made, in small numbers of patches.
+There was radio signal jamming equipment being developed, and the ability to listen in on the enemy's radio communications.
+Several new types of radios were tried in the conflict as well.

 The was radio relay equipment and personnel sent up in Helicopters and Airplanes- to fly over battle areas, and special operation units, to relay the LRRP, and SF.
-Operators precious information, the AWAC was in its early stages and being developed for long-range commo, and Radar for airborne, control towers.
+Operators’ precious information, the AWAC was in its early stages and being developed for long-range communication, and Radar for airborne, control towers.

 While these men often sat behind high tech radio, often a-top mountain peaks, or hovering over the treetops, they were doing their part, an important part for the American Forces operations, and made a difference on the outcome of many small and large battles.

-The helmet here is typical-reissue, refurbished, and in decent shape, many I'm having redone again-but this gets somewhat expensive, but this fits the shot.
+The helmet here is a typical reissue, refurbished, and in decent shape.
+Many I'm having redone again-but this gets somewhat expensive, but this fits the shot.

 Note, the rubber band (inner tube) was common, as they were wider and tighter than the issue band, they held spoons and what not tighter to the Hemet itself.

+Now, the only thing that might be funny is that the rubber band was generally an infantry thing, but it could be alright; everyone gets a helmet, even on basecamp.
+The green side of the cover was the norm too, but sometimes brown was used....in defoliated areas, say...
 Now in WWII, the inner liners were generally glossed polished finish brown resin & cloth, like fiberglass liner inside the shell, rough on the outside of the liner.
-In Korea, they started to change the pattern, and by Vietnam- they had been refurbished several times and there is light greenish and orangish on the inside.... like this.
+In Korea, they started to change the pattern, and in Vietnam, they had been refurbished several times and there is light greenish and orangish on the inside.... like this.

 8th RRFS, Gate Guard: These Radio Relay sites, and special commo camps, had to have guards and support to MP's were assigned them if the site big enough, so there were gate guards, and police control, and supply organization-these places needed food and medicine, and radio parts, etc., others were very remote-6-10 man huts on top of mountains too steep to climb and use strictly helicopter support for everything.